-- PhD (with Honour and Distinction), in Education, University of Aveiro, 2015
+- PhD (with Honour and Distinction), in Education, University of Aveiro, Portugal (2015)

-- BA in Portuguese and English for educational purposes, University of Aveiro, 2006
+- BA in Portuguese and English for educational purposes, University of Aveiro, Portugal (2006)

 I am a former member of the Erasmus Student Network Aveiro (ESN Aveiro), having developed a series of non-formal activities that aimed to facilitate the integration of exchange students in a new academic and cultural setting.
 I am a member of the International Academy for Intercultural Research (IAIR) and a team member of ICC Global, an online community of researchers and practioners worldwide who are interested in furthering intercultural competence.
 At Newcastle University, I am a member of the Research Centre for Learning and Teaching (CfLAT).

 I work at the intersection of Intercultural and International Education, and I am a great fan of interdisciplinary research in the social sciences.
 My specific research interests are:

 - Internationalisation of higher education (at Home and Cross-border)

 - Internationalisation of the curriculum

 - Intercultural competence facilitation and assessment